Washington Capstone

 Real-world professional standards.
 Real-world deadlines.
 Real-world stories that need to be told.
 All in our nation’s capital.

 The capstone program is supported by faculty who have decades of experience covering Washington for local and network news operations.
-Students also benefit from a twice-weekly Speakers Series, which hosts journalists and Washington insiders who share their observations about the profession and the unique challenges of making sense of Washington and those who work there.
+Students also benefit from a speakers series, which hosts journalists and Washington insiders who share their observations about the profession and the challenges of working in the nation’s capital.